resilient-roleplay/website/rules/home.md

 - Graphic torture or gore requires consent.
 - Avoid real-world tragedies or trauma RP unless pre-approved.

-## Corruption Roleplay
-- Corruption RP must be realistic and believable.
-- You must accept the consequences if caught.
-- Excessive or unapproved corruption will be stopped by staff.
-- Open a ticket if you are unsure.

 ## Reports, Appeals, and Enforcement
 - Rules are enforced based on **intent, context, and impact**, not loopholes.
 - Genuine mistakes lead to education, not punishment.